rlaxodn322/rlaxodn322/README.md

 -🔭 I'm currently working on an electric bus project.

--🚀 In this project, I utilize React, Next.js, TypeScript, and Node.js (Express.js).
+-🚀 I frequently utilize the tech stack comprising React, Next.js, TypeScript, and Node.js (Express.js).

 -🌱 I'm continuously learning and exploring new technologies to enhance my skills and contribute more to the development community.